back arrow

 /

 How Does CBT Work?
-Key Concepts
+The CBT Process and Key Concepts

 • Identifying unhelpful thoughts and patterns